-Bunions can be a very debilitating condition, but also an unsightly problem.
+Bunions can be a debilitating condition, but also an unsightly problem.
 Bunions appear as an enlargement to the middle of the foot at the great toe joint.
-Pain can occur from rubbing of the great toe to the second toe as is deviates laterally, to the bump from shoe irritation or within the joint from arthritis from long term poor alignment of the great toe.
+Pain can occur from:

-In addition to being very painful, their appearance can be less than appealing, especially to those patient who enjoy wearing shoes that reveal their toes.
-For patients that suffer from pain from this condition, surgery is usually required to cure the patient of their pain.
-Conservative care like padding, injections, inserts, orthotics and wider shoes can be helpful in reducing pain, but no conservative treatment exists to return the toe to a more normal alignment.
+In addition to being very painful, their appearance can be less than appealing, especially to those who enjoy wearing shoes that reveal their toes.
+For patients that have pain from this condition, surgery is usually required to alleviate or eliminate their pain.
+Conservative care such as padding, injections, inserts, orthotics and wider shoes can be helpful in reducing pain, but no conservative treatment exists to return the toe to a more normal alignment.

 The vast majority of surgeries for bunion correction involve cutting the 1st metatarsal bone, which is the bone inside the foot behind the great toe.
 Unfortunately for the patient, that means making an incision, which inevitably will heal with a scar.
 Most bunions are repaired with an incision to the top of the great toe joint.
 The majority of surgeons will close this incision with nylon sutures to the skin, that can lead to a thicker scar that has the appearance of railroad tracks when healed.